rackerlabs/technical-blog/_posts/2019-07-24-Microsoft-SQL-Server-advanced-corruption-and-recovery.md

     WITH NORECOVERY

-To obtain the Page Id’s, use different sources available like Error log, Eventtraces, DBCC,and  **msdb..suspectpages** table records that list corrupt pages and their IDs.
+To obtain the Page Id’s, use different sources available like Error log, Eventtraces, DBCC, and  **msdb..suspectpages** table records that list corrupt pages and their IDs.

-**Note:** Boot pages, Fileheader pages, some pages in critical system tables, and allocation bitmaps cannot be restored as a page restore.
+**Note:** You cannot restore boot pages, file header pages, some pages in critical system tables, and allocation bitmaps as a page restore.

 ####	Piecemeal and partial restores